Can Dogs Get Coronavirus?

 What about Those Dogs in Hong Kong?

-Two dogs in Hong Kong tested positive to COVID-19.
+One of the first accounts of COVID-19 impacting pets were two dogs in Hong Kong tested positive to COVID-19.
 In both cases the dogs showed no symptoms.
 As mentioned, health authorities don’t believe dogs are able to spread the disease to humans.

 Should My Dog Wear a Face Mask?